aserg-ufmg/angularjs-performance-survey/README.md

-# peerj-angularjs
+# survey-angularjs
-Repository related to paper submitted to PeerJ CS
+Repository related to paper submitted to JSS